kwbonds/overseer/README.md

 The result of each test is submitted to the central redis-host, from where it can be pulled and used to notify a human of a problem.

-Sample result-processors are [included](bridges/) in this repository which post test-results to a [purppura instance](https://github.com/skx/purppura), via email, or by posting a message to an IRC channel.
+Sample result-processors are [included](bridges/) in this repository which post test-results to a [purppura instance](https://github.com/skx/purppura), via [webhook](bridges/webhook-bridge/main.go) (e.g. to trigger notifications with [Notify17](https://notify17.net), via email, or by posting a message to an IRC channel.

 The sample bridges are primarily included for demonstration purposes, the expectation is you'll prefer to process the results and issue notifications to